ming-t18/ConwayHs/README.md

 # Supported features

 - Equality and comparison (`Eq` and `Ord` typeclasses)
-- Natural sum and product for ordinals and surreals (`Num` typeclass)
+- Natural sum and product for ordinal numbers and surreal numbers (`Num` typeclass)
 - Displaying in Cantor/Conway normal forms (`Show` typeclass)
 - The exclusive upper bound is the Feferman–Schütte ordinal.
 All larger values are unsupported
-- Generating the fundamental sequences of ordinals

 # Unimplemented features

-- Generating sign expansions for non-monomial surreal numbers
-- Converting from sign expansions to `Conway`
+- Parsing sign expansion given any `Conway`
+- Sign expansions of arbitrary rational and real numbers
+- Multi-argument Veblen functions and the Klammersymbolen

 # Setting up